I'll Help You Transform a First Draft into a Great Book

 Have you written a partial or complete manuscript?
 Are you stuck in some way and not sure what the answer is?
 As an award-winning developmental editor, I help authors like you transform a good first draft into a great and published book.

-I've edited books for top publishers—Simon & Schuster, Routledge, Cambridge University Press, Corwin Press, Persea Books, North Atlantic Books, Free Spirit Publishing, Youth Communication, and others.
+I've edited books accepted by top publishers—Simon & Schuster, Routledge, Cambridge University Press, Columbia University Press, Persea Books, and Free Spirit Publishing.
 My work has received numerous awards and praise from distinguished authors, including Jonathan Kozol, Marian Wright Edelman, Martin Seligman, and Peter Benson.

 Based on my wide experience as a professional developmental editor, I know how to go to the heart of your story to enhance your core themes while helping you stay true to your voice and ideas.